Easy Illustrated Guide: How to Catch a Bus in London

 Do you have to press the stop button on a bus?

 If no one else has pressed it and your stop is coming up, yes.
 It’s not guaranteed that the driver will need to stop at your stop if there is no one getting on and no one getting off.
-It’s always best to press the stop button so the driver knows you want to get off.

 What is the cheapest way to get around London?